A Complete Guide To Tyre Speed Ratings

 The tyre speed index is a system that indicates the maximum speed that your tyre is legally approved for.
 The system is based on a lettered code and each letter corresponds to a speed.
 The tyre speed rating is clearly displayed on the sidewall of each tyre and indicates the fastest speed that a driver should not exceed when their vehicle is fitted with those specific tyres.
 The speed rating numbering system run from A1 to A8 in sequence, whilst the letters run from B to Y.

 For example, a tyre that reads 255/40 R20 101V shows V to be the tyre speed rating.
-As seen in the tyre speed rating chart below, V corresponds to 149 mph.
+The tyre speed rating chart below shows that V corresponds to 149 mph.
 Therefore, tyres with this speed rating should not be driven over 149mph.

 Tyre speed rating chart